How to Get from Marco Polo Airport to Venice

 Typical ticket prices

-One user reported: "You can book the ticket online … On the next screen … select Aeroporto Marco Polo …".
-It is also advisable to check for last-boat times if arriving late.
+One user reported: "You can book tickets online … on the next screen … select Aeroporto Marco Polo …" If arriving late, it is wise to check the last boat time as well.

-Guided tours: While this article focuses on transport from the airport into Venice, some guided tour companies do offer arrival-transfer services integrated with brief orientation tours of the city.
+Guided tours: Although this article focuses on transport from the airport to Venice, some guided tour companies also provide arrival-transfer services combined with short orientation tours of the city.

-For instance, a private water taxi booked through a hotel or tour operator may include commentary or direct delivery to the canal-front entrance of accommodation.
-Users on the forum mention the value of booking such services for the “first trip” experience.
+For example, a private water taxi booked through a hotel or tour operator may include commentary or direct delivery to the canal-facing entrance of the accommodation.
+Forum users note the value of booking such a service for the “first trip” experience.

 Our recommended tickets

-Luggage: Use trolleys in the arrivals hall and be mindful of bridge steps once in Venice.
-Know Your Stop: Many hotels identify the closest vaporetto stop; examples include San Zaccaria Church, Santa Maria Formosa, or Fondamente Nove.
+Luggage: Use a trolley in the arrivals hall and keep in mind the bridge steps once in Venice.
+Know your stop: many hotels identify the nearest vaporetto stop; for example San Zaccaria Church, Santa Maria Formosa, or Fondamente Nove.

-Cash and Cards: There are ATMs at the airport as well as near Banks, ATM, and Money Changers across Venice.
+Cash and cards: There are ATMs at the airport and near banks, ATMs, and money changers in Venice.

-Safety: Always secure bags during boarding and avoid standing near open edges on boats.
+Safety: Always keep bags secure during boarding and avoid standing near open edges on boats.

-Accessibility: Travellers with mobility issues should take the bus to Piazzale Roma, and make a request for assistance to board.
+Accessibility: Travellers with mobility difficulties should take the bus to Piazzale Roma and request assistance when boarding.

 Final Comparison Summary